 Gooseneck hitches use a ball on the hitch, which attaches to a coupler on the trailer.
 On the other hand, fifth wheel hitches are equipped with a kingpin on the trailer, which then attaches to a kingpin funnel on a fifth wheel hitch.

 How Does a 5th Wheel to Gooseneck Adapter Work?

-If you are stuck and need your RV to be towed, then the easiest way to do so is with a gooseneck trailer hitch.
+If you're stuck and need your RV to be towed, then the easiest way to do so is with a gooseneck trailer hitch.
 There are different kinds and shapes available, and you can choose one depending on your need or situation.

 A fifth wheel to gooseneck adapter is a tube that is installed around the fifth wheel trailer kingpin at one end and is attached to the gooseneck ball at the back of the trailer at the other end.
 The pin box and kingpin should not be removed.
-As adapters are heavy, you may need some extra help with the installation.
-After it is installed and attached, it will help you to pull your trailer’s weight wherever you want to take it.
+Adapters are heavy, so you may need some extra help with the installation.
+After it's installed and attached, it will help you to pull your trailer’s weight wherever you want to take it.

 Furthermore, gooseneck hitches are available in above-bed, fold-down, and under-bed models, enabling you to remove the ball quickly when it is not in use.
 Above-bed gooseneck hitches also use the same rails utilized by a fifth wheel hitch, making it easier to switch between the two if you own both types.

 To ensure you choose the correct adapter, you first need accurate measurements.
 However, if you purchase an adapter which completely replaces the trailer pin box, then you won’t need any measurements.

 The first and most important measurement you’ll need to make is the distance between the tip of the gooseneck and the bottom of the pin box.
 Once you have the accurate measurement, you can determine the adapter size you need.